 To our knowledge, the study outlined in this report represents the first systematic nationwide examination of institutional policies targeting undocumented students.
 The report offers a comprehensive description of the characteristics of the undocumented population and their underrepresentation in higher education.
 It summarizes the current state policies that regulate the access to education for undocumented students and examines a range of factors that might influence institutional decisions regarding undocumented students.
 It offers a novel theoretical framework to understand how institutions navigate the complexity of this issue, and presents a sophisticated analysis of original survey data, collected from individuals in the vortex of this issue, about institutional policies on undocumented students.
 Most importantly, the report offers insights and recommendations to educators and practitioners on how to increase their ability to serve undocumented students better and facilitate their access to higher education.

-Much of our work on immigrant and undocumented students in higher education has stemmed from an article written by Noe Ortega, a senior Research Associate at the National Forum, that was published in The Journal of Hispanic Higher Education,“The Role of Higher Education Associations in Shaping Policy that Connects Immigration to Educational Opportunity: A Social Capital Framework.”
+Much of our work on immigrant and undocumented students in higher education has stemmed from an article written by Noe Ortega, a past senior Research Associate at the National Forum, that was published in The Journal of Hispanic Higher Education,“The Role of Higher Education Associations in Shaping Policy that Connects Immigration to Educational Opportunity: A Social Capital Framework.”

 This particular study utilized social capital theory to examine the collective agency available to national higher education associations and better understand the power of the collectivity to influence policy.
 The analysis drew on a specific issue, the Development, Relief, and Education for Alien Minors (DREAM) Act, and investigated letters and statements submitted by associations to members of Congress in support of this policy between 2006 and 2009.
 The findings suggested that characteristics unique to this community enhance their ability to influence educational policy.